mr4tt/zotbot/README.md

 - [They Studied Dishonesty.
 Was Their Work a Lie?](https://www.newyorker.com/magazine/2023/10/09/they-studied-dishonesty-was-their-work-a-lie) - Dan Ariely and Francesca Gino became famous for their research into why we bend the truth.
 Now they’ve both been accused of fabricating data.

 # wikipedia
+- [Tsutomu Yamaguchi](https://en.wikipedia.org/w/index.php?title=Tsutomu_Yamaguchi&oldid=1259163458) - Tsutomu Yamaguchi (山口 彊, Yamaguchi Tsutomu) (16 March 1916 – 4 January 2010) was a Japanese marine engineer who survived both the Hiroshima and Nagasaki atomic bombings during World War II.
+Although at least 160 people are known to have been affected by both bombings, he is the only person to have been officially recognized by the government of Japa...

+- [Printer tracking dots](https://en.wikipedia.org/w/index.php?title=Printer_tracking_dots&oldid=1257812547) - Printer tracking dots, also known as printer steganography, DocuColor tracking dots, yellow dots, secret dots, or a machine identification code (MIC), is a digital watermark which many color laser printers and photocopiers produce on every printed page that identifies the specific device that was used to print the document.
+Developed by Xerox and Ca...

+- [Reality Winner](https://en.wikipedia.org/w/index.php?title=Reality_Winner&oldid=1261370359) - Reality Leigh Winner (born December 4, 1991)  is an American U.S. Air Force veteran and former NSA translator.
+In 2018, she was given the longest prison sentence ever imposed for an unauthorized release of government information to the media after she leaked an intelligence report about Russian interference in the 2016 United States elections.
+She w...

+- [Michel Lotito](https://en.wikipedia.org/w/index.php?title=Michel_Lotito&oldid=1255776839) - Michel Lotito (French pronunciation: [miʃɛl lɔtito]; 16 June 1950 –  17 April 2006) was a French entertainer, born in Grenoble, famous for deliberate consumption of indigestible objects.
+He came to be known as Monsieur "Mouth" Mangetout ("Mr. Eat-All").
+His digestive system was incredibly resilient, allowing him to consume up to 900 grams of metal p...

 - [Numbers station](https://en.wikipedia.org/w/index.php?title=Numbers_station&oldid=1261147075) - A numbers station is a shortwave radio station characterized by broadcasts of formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.
 Most identified stations use speech synthesis to vocalize numbers, although digital modes such as phase-shift keying and frequency-shift keying, as well as Morse ...

 - [27 Club](https://en.wikipedia.org/w/index.php?title=27_Club&oldid=1260677494) - The 27 Club is an informal list consisting mostly of popular musicians, often expanded by artists, actors, and other celebrities who died at age 27.
 Although the claim of a "statistical spike" for the death of musicians at that age has been refuted by scientific research, it remains a common cultural conception that the phenomenon exists, with many ...